 CSR Design and Development

 We mass-produce 6-speed automatic transmissions featuring improvements in both acceleration performance and fuel efficiency for FWD and RWD vehicles.
-These products are delivered to a total of 44 customers (as of March 2015) including manufacturers such as Toyota and Volkswagen, where they contribute to improved vehicle fuel economy.
-To ensure our automatic transmissions deliver best-in-class fuel efficiency and satisfy the increasingly stringent standards set forth by various countries' fuel efficiency regulations, we are working to dramatically improve vehicle fuel economy by incorporating features such as reduced torque loss, an expanded lock-up region, and start/stop capability.
-Having begun mass-production of the world's first FWD 8-speed automatic transmission in 2012 and of a new FWD 6-speed automatic transmission in 2013, we are helping manufacturers such as Toyota as well as overseas customers such as Volvo and BMW deliver improved acceleration performance and fuel efficiency in a manner that befits their premium products.
+These products are delivered to a total of 49 customers (as of March 2018), including manufacturers such as Toyota and Volkswagen, where they contribute to improved vehicle fuel economy.
+To ensure our automatic transmissions deliver best-in-class fuel efficiency and satisfy the increasingly stringent standards set forth by various countries’ fuel efficiency regulations, we are working to dramatically improve vehicle fuel economy by incorporating features such as reduced torque loss, an expanded lock-up region, and start/stop capability.
+Having begun mass-production of the world’s first FWD 8-speed automatic transmission in 2012, of a new FWD 6-speed automatic transmission in 2013, and of the world’s first RWD 10-speed automatic transmission for a passenger car in 2016, we are helping manufacturers such as Toyota as well as overseas customers such as Volvo and BMW deliver improved acceleration performance and fuel efficiency in a manner that befits their premium products.

 ECUs for ATs (Electronic Control Unit)